HubBox Software Development Kit (SDK) Integration

 confirmationElement.address = collectPointData.address;

-confirmationElement.openingTimes = collectPointData.openingTimes; // Pass opening times data if available
+confirmationElement.openingTimes = collectPointData.openingTimes; // If available

 confirmationElement.name = collectPointData.name;

-// confirmationElement.coords = { lat: collectPointData.address.latitude, lng: collectPointData.address.longitude };
+// confirmationElement.coords = {

 confirmationElement.classList.remove('hubbox-hidden');

-confirmationElement.style.display = 'block'; // Ensure it's visible
+confirmationElement.style.display = 'block';

 }